febiosoftware/AngioFE/Documentation/LaBelle2023_Reproducables/README.md

 # Reproducing AngioFE Simulations
 Model inputs are provided as .feb files in the relevant directories.
 #### FEBio and AngioFE distributions
 Windows builds of FEBio and AngioFE are included in the FEBio_AngioFE_Binaries directory.
+Currently, AngioFE is compatible with FEBio 4.5 or FEBio 3.
 To run a model file, use the syntax:

+`.\febio4.exe -noconfig -import .\AngioFE.dll -task=angio -i=[inputfile.feb]`

 `.\febio3.exe -noconfig -import .\AngioFE.dll -task=angio -i=[inputfile.feb]`

 #### Other distributions
 Other distributions may be built from the appropriate FEBio and AngioFE commits.
+Input files are provided for AngioFE with FEBio 4.5.
-The models were originally run with FEBio ver 3.7.c050b9169 and AngioFE ver 3.0.99e3b77.
-These can be built from:
+For the purpose of reproducibility, FEBio3 compatible versions are provided as well.
+The models for this publication were originally run with FEBio ver 3.7.c050b9169 and AngioFE ver 3.0.99e3b77 which can be built from:

 https://github.com/febiosoftware/FEBio/commit/c050b9169

 https://github.com/febiosoftware/AngioFE/commit/99e3b77

 The syntax to run models from linux machines is:

+`./febio4 -noconfig -import ./AngioFE.so -task=angio -i=[inputfile.feb]`

+OR

 `./febio3 -noconfig -import ./AngioFE.so -task=angio -i=[inputfile.feb]`